Acxiom/metalus/docs/pipeline-context.md

 [Documentation Home](readme.md)

 # Pipeline Context
-When a [pipeline](pipelines.md) is executed state is maintained using an object named _pipelineContext_ which is an implementation of the _PipelineContext_ class.
+When a [pipeline](pipelines.md) is executed state is maintained using the _PipelineContext_ class.
+The *PipelineContext* is a shared object that contains the current state of the pipeline execution.
 Each [step](pipeline-steps.md) that executed may access this context simply by adding a parameter to the step function.
 The presence of this parameter informs Metalus that the step would like the context injected.

 The _PipelineContext_ contains several fields that may be used by a step to access the current state of the pipeline
 execution: